 21. The Concept Of Comfort

-It’s rare that concepts and themes are totally thrown in my face, but at this point the concept of comfort is coming in so strong.
+It’s rare that concepts and themes are totally thrown in my face, but at this point, the concept of comfort is coming in so strongly.
 To be honest, besides being physically comfortable in a space (which isn’t entirely relevant to me at this point in time, considering I’m working from home), comfort rarely even crosses my mind.
 But as we know, physical themes always have a mental and spiritual counterpart, so what is comfort?
 Are we struggling as a society with the concept?
-And what can we do to better improve our relationship with it?
+And what can we do to improve our relationship with it?

-So where does this leave those who have an incredibly dissimilar energetic signature from the collective?
+So, where does this leave those who have an incredibly dissimilar energetic signature from the collective?
 Well, likely in a state of free-flying chaos.
-If you can’t resolve your resonation or your sense of comfort with the environment around you, or others, it can be really challenging to be isolated in such a way.
+If you can’t resolve your resonance or your sense of comfort with the environment around you, or others, it can be really challenging to be isolated in such a way.
 I do want to point out that comfort can specifically resonate with similar energetic signatures.
-So just because you’re in what others may perceive to be an uncomfortable environment, doesn’t mean that it’s uncomfortable for you.
-Some love being in a clean home, while others are completely fine with mess.
+So just because you’re in what others may perceive to be an uncomfortable environment, it doesn’t mean that it’s uncomfortable for you.
+Some love being in a clean home, while others are completely fine with a mess.
 Why?
 It’s likely a reflection of their own current energetic state.

 Symptoms of a challenged relationship with comfort: